 There are plenty of reasons when you may not feel like you can open up and be honest with your partner or summon the courage to ask for what you want.

-But, if you want to have a healthy relationship–asking for what you want in a way your spouse or partner can hear it is something you’ll want to practice (even if it’s uncomfortable) .
+But, if you want to have a healthy relationship, speaking from the truth of who you are in a way your spouse or partner can hear is something you’ll want to practice (even if it’s uncomfortable) .

 So, what’s the solution?

-How can you say what’s on your mind and in your heart without fear of what your partner might say, do or how they might react?
+How can you say what’s on your mind and in your heart without fear of what your partner might say, do or how they might react–especially around certain topics?

 How can you really talk to your spouse or partner without either of you getting angry, hurt or defensive?

-In a nutshell, it’s 3 things that make the difference when you’re communicating with someone important to you (isn’t that everyone?)…
+In a nutshell, it’s 3 things that make the difference when you’re struggling with having sticky conversations with someone important to you…

-It’s your mindset, your strategy and the words you use.
+It’s your mindset, your approach and the words you use.

 Pretend that you’re fed up with your partner’s lack of attention but you know that if you say anything, you’ll start a fight and make it worse.